What is the ranking of the University of Nottingham?

 Does the University have accommodation on campus?

-Yes, the University has a variety of accommodation.
-Information can be located on our Accommodation
+Yes, the University has a variety of accommodation – see our accommodation

 What English language qualifications do I need?